 Welcome to the Transdisciplinary Studies program at Claremont Graduate University.

 Real world problems involve many actors, are often ill-defined, and are unique to each context.
-In order for universities to best connected to the problems/situations of the real-world, departmental and disciplinary boundaries need to be blended, transcended, and re-imagined.
+In order for universities to best connect to the problems/situations of the real-world, departmental and disciplinary boundaries need to be blended, transcended, and re-imagined.

 Transdisciplinary approaches emphasize community, common ground, and conjunction.
 In order for universities to collaborate with scholars from different fields and outside stakeholders, transdisciplinarity is the framework guiding this role.